aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/textparagraph/_index.md

 ### getLineSpace() {#getLineSpace--}

+<b>@deprecated.</b> Please use the 'lineSpace' property instead.
 Gets and sets the amount of vertical white space that will be used within a paragraph.

 ```javascript
 getLineSpace() : number;